-With a historic centre full of immaculate red-brick houses and trees draped with delicate Spanish moss, Savannah is, hands down, one of my favourite cities in America.
+With a historic centre full of immaculate red-brick houses and trees draped with delicate Spanish moss, Savannah is one of my favourite cities in America.
 In fact, it’s probably one of my favourite cities in the world.
-This guide contains my top recommendations for things to do in Savannah, as well as some tips on where to eat, drink and stay.
+This guide contains my top recommendations for things to do in Savannah, as well as tips on where to eat, drink and stay.

 The current COVID-19 pandemic has altered the way that many venues and tours operate.
 I recommend always checking the relevant website for the most up to date information and to book in advance wherever possible.